My Art Memory Project: Image for About Us

-MY Art Memory Project is an initiative by Five Arts Centre Malaysia.
-The Pilot Project was funded by a grant from Sime Darby Foundation, Halfmoon Bay Capital Limited, Think City, Jabatan Kebudayaan dan Keseniaan Negara and Five Arts Centre.
+Initiated by the Five Arts Centre Malaysia, the pilot project was funded by a grant from Sime Darby Foundation, Halfmoon Bay Capital Limited, Think City, Jabatan Kebudayaan dan Keseniaan Negara and Five Arts Centre.

 We are plagued by absences and institutional amnesia.
 Without a sense of the past, we are unable to chart a path forward.